Our policies help us maintain quality collections, services and safe environments.

 The Judge Ben C. Green Law Library serves the education and research needs of its students, faculty and staff.
 Visitors with research needs are permitted to use the library's collections, providing the use does not conflict with its primary responsibility to members of the CWRU community.
 As a federal depository library, the Law Library is open to the public to use federal documents and online information.

-Reference: Members of the public may ask for research assistance in person at the Reference Desk or via email at email@example.com.
-We are available many, but not all hours the Law Library is open.
-The Reference Desk is located in front and slightly to the left as you enter the library.
-Ohio Law does not allow library staff to give patrons legal advice, including interpretation of statutory or case law.
+Members of the public and law alumni may ask for assistance with research or federal depository materials via email -- email@example.com -- or phone (216) 368-5206.
+Ohio law does not allow library staff to give patrons legal advice, including interpretation of statutory or case law.
 If you need legal advice, please consult an attorney.
 You may find an attorney by using a directory, such as Martindale.com or Avvo.com.
+If you cannot afford a lawyer, the Legal Aid Society of Cleveland may be able to assist you.

 Noise and conversation: Many students use the Law Library for quiet study and reading.
 As a courtesy to them, please keep conversations to a minimum.
 The Richey Reading Room (basement) is a designated quiet zone.
 The First floor, where many services are offered, can be noisy.